 1959 Pan American Games

 The 1959 Pan American Games were the first Pan American Games held in the USA and the third ever.
-They were held at Comiskey Park in Chicago, IL from August 27 through September 7.
-They were the only Pan Am Games (through 2008) won by Venezuela.
+They were held at Comiskey Park and Wrigley Field in Chicago, IL from August 28 through September 6.
+They were the only Pan Am Games (through 2020) won by Venezuela.

 Puerto Rico won Silver, thanks to a 5-1 record.
 Irmo Figueroa led the competition in average (.500) while Carlos Pizarro had the most hits (12).
 Reinaldo Vazquez led in RBI (10) and tied for the home run lead with 2.